-Mr. Yeo was first appointed a director on 10 June 2008 and has held office as an independent director for more than nine years, and the Code requires his independence be subject to rigorous review.
-The Board had conducted a rigorous review of the contributions and independence of Mr. Yeo.
+Amongst the two independent directors, Mr. Yeo Wico has served as an independent director of the Company for more than nine years from his date of first appointment to the Board.
+The Board had conducted a rigorous review of the contributions and independence of Mr. Yeo and also engaged Foo Kon & Tan LLP to carry out an independent review.
 The Board (with Mr. Yeo recused from deliberating) agreed that Mr. Yeo had expressed his views independently at all times, objectively and constructively challenged the assumptions and viewpoints presented by the management and actively participated in deliberations at Board meetings.
 In this context, the Board is satisfied that Mr. Yeo's long tenure does not impair his independence and he is able to discharge his duties as a director independently and objectively.
 He remained independent in character and judgement and there are no relationships or circumstances which are likely to affect his judgement.
 In addition, the Board also reviews the performance of Mr. Yeo and concludes that he has gained good understanding of the Group's business and operations, and will be able to continue to bring invaluable expertise, experience and knowledge to the Board.
 The Board is therefore satisfied with Mr. Yeo's performance and continued independence.
-For the purpose of further evaluating the independence of Mr. Yeo, the Board has also engaged Foo Kon Tan Advisory Services Pte.
-Ltd. to review his independence.